Peugeot 2008: First generation (A94; 2013)

 The first-generation 2008 was developed under code name "A94" and is based on the PF1 platform, sharing electronic components with Peugeot 208.
 The revised version was presented at the Geneva Motor Show in March 2016.

 The 2008, the mass production of which also started, is the first product of the joint venture between the two companies of Peugeot and IKCO named IKAP.
 The 2008 features a 1.6 inline four Turbo engine, producing 165 PS and 243 Nm of torque at 4,000 rpm.
 The 2008's six speed automatic gearbox transfers the engine power to the front wheels.
 It is available with a five speed manual gearbox, or a six speed manual, according to engine size.
 As of 2017, it became available with a six speed automatic (1.2 turbo petrol).

 The Peugeot 2008 is available with Peugeot's grip control system.
 This is available on 1.6-litre petrol and 1.6-litre diesel models.
 Grip control equipped models are supplied with all season M+S Tyres of Goodyear.

 Facelift

-The facelifted version of the 2008 was released in February 2016.In Brazil, the 2008 gets a new facelift in 2019.
+The facelifted version of the 2008 was released in February 2016.

+In Brazil, the 2008 gets a new facelift in 2019.
 Since March 2015, the Peugeot 2008 is produced in Porto Real and exported to Mercosur countries.

 In June 2022, the 2008 gets a new two-tone option (roof, mirrors, part of the tailgate) for 2023 model-year.
+Production in Brazil ends in November 2023, as the model is replaced by the second-generation, now manufactured in neighbouring Argentina.

+Safety

 Second generation (P24; 2019)

 On 19 June 2019, Peugeot officially announced the second generation of the model, based on PSA's new Common Modular Platform (CMP) shared with other models of the PSA Group, such as the second generation 208, DS 3 Crossback and the Opel Corsa F.